MLortki/Machine_Learning_Recommender_Systems/README.md

 - (other)*.py python libraries

 ### Run.py
-is included in the src folder, it contains all the instructions how to be run
+is included in the src folder
+run: python3 run.py

 ### Folders and files in repository:
 - data: contains train and test data for different libraries and for different purposes